-The sum of the immaterial discrepancies identified during the course of this GHG emissions inventory verification program, which were corrected by Entergy at that time, collectively did not result in a breach of materiality (i.e., being greater than 10% of the total GHG Assertion).
+No discrepancies were identified during the course of this GHG emissions inventory verification program, and thus did not result in a breach of materiality (i.e., being greater than 10% of the total GHG Assertion).
 This is in line with the uncertainty assessment of Entergy's inventory.